The TAZARA train from Zambia to Tanzania is one of the most famous and popular train routes in Africa. Here’s a guide for the 2-day train journey.

-I recently spent two months traveling through from South Africa to Kenya on public transport.
+I recently spent two months traveling from South Africa to Kenya on public transport.
 Despite the long distances, traveling through southern Africa was much faster than I expected.

 Most importantly, Africa has many looooong distance train and bus connections.
 And at 1,860 kilometers, the TAZARA (Tanzania-Zambia Railway Authority) train from Zambia to Tanzania is one of the longest rides out there.